Eastern Time Zone

-Areas in the Eastern Time Zone which do not observe daylight saving time use Eastern Standard Time.
+Areas in the Eastern Time Zone which do not observe daylight saving time use Eastern Standard Time, which is based on the 75th meridian west of Greenwich.
 Observation of daylight saving time starts on the second Sunday in March; at 2:00 a.m.
 EST, clocks are advanced to 3:00 a.m.
 EDT, creating a 23-hour day.
 On the first Sunday in November, at 2:00 a.m.
 EDT, clocks are moved back to 1:00 a.m.
 EST, which results in a 25-hour day.

 The time in this zone is based on the mean solar time of the 75th meridian west of the Royal Observatory, Greenwich.

 History

 The boundaries of the Eastern Time Zone have moved westward since the Interstate Commerce Commission (ICC) took over time-zone management from railroads in 1938.
-The easternmost and northernmost counties in Kentucky were added to the zone in the 1940s, and in 1961 most of the state went Eastern.
+The easternmost and northernmost counties in Kentucky were added to the zone in the 1940s, and in 1961, most of the state went Eastern.
 In 2000, Wayne County, on the Tennessee border, switched from Central to Eastern Time.
 Within the United States, the Eastern Time Zone is the most populous region, with nearly half of the country's population.

 In March 2019, the Florida Legislature passed a bill requesting authorization from Congress for year-round daylight saving time, which would effectively put Florida on Eastern Daylight Time year-round (except for west of the Apalachicola River, which would be on Central Daylight Time year-round).
 A similar bill was proposed for the Canadian province of Ontario by its legislative assembly in late 2020, which passed though was placed on hold until Quebec and New York agreed to make the same change, which had not happened as of 2024.

+On September 17, 2026, Manitoba premier Wab Kinew announced that Manitoba would be adopting permanent Central Daylight Time, effectively moving the province onto year-round Eastern Standard Time.

 Daylight saving time

-For those in the United States, daylight saving time for the Eastern Time Zone was introduced by the Uniform Time Act of 1966, which specified that daylight saving time would run from the last Sunday of April until the last Sunday in October.
+For those in the United States, daylight saving time for the Eastern Time Zone was introduced by the Uniform Time Act of 1966, which specified that it would run from the last Sunday of April until the last Sunday in October.
 The act was amended to make the first Sunday in April the beginning of daylight saving time beginning in 1987.
 Later, the Energy Policy Act of 2005 extended daylight saving time in the United States, beginning in 2007.